-Threat 1: Attack or retaliation from the south leading to conflict in South, Bekaa and spilling over to the wider country, worsening the security in project areas to become unstable due to constant conflict.
+Threat 1: Resumption of attacks on the South, Beirut, Bekaa, reaching wider country, worsening the security in project areas to become unstable due to constant conflict.

 Threat 2: Deteriorated living conditions of the people of Lebanon due to the economic situation may cause more agitation and civil unrest leading to tensions among the project.